Skip to main content

 "name": "list_directory",

-"description": "List files and directories in a path",
+"description": "List files in a directory",

 "input_schema": {